jrueb/Probestation/README.md

 ```
 git clone https://github.com/thomaseichhorn/probestation.git /where/you/want/to/install
 ```
-After logging off and logging in again to refresh the user permissions, load the python 3.5 environment again
+After logging off and logging in again to refresh the user permissions, load the `python3` environment again
 ```
 source /opt/rh/rh-python35/enable
 ```